There is no such thing as a weekend;

 And that’s where I was wrong.

 The difference between “I have to do this” and “I want to do this” is the motive behind each phrase.
 The combination of the two brings more significant results, but when separated, the difference is motivation.
-You will be partially motivated to do something when you have to.
-You will be utterly motivated if you want to.
+You will get partially motivated to do something when you have to.
+You will get completely motivated if you want to.

 Commit your works to the Lord, and your plans will be established.